 Encouraging your toddler to use silverware

 - Start with the right foods: Certain foods (here’s looking at you, peas) can be difficult to keep on your fork.
 When Baby is still learning, stick with foods that are easy to keep on a fork once they’ve been pierced, like meat or cheese.
-This will give him the chance to practice without getting frustrated.
+This will give her the chance to practice without getting frustrated.